grpc/proposal/A33-Fault-Injection.md

 `GRPC_XDS_EXPERIMENTAL_FAULT_INJECTION` as an environment variable will be used to guard this feature for the initial release.
 Once it is set, gRPC will start to interpret xDS HTTP filters ([A39: xDS HTTP Filters](https://github.com/grpc/proposal/pull/219)) and enforce fault injection if configured.
 This environment variable protection will be removed once the new feature has proven to be stable.

+`GRPC_XDS_EXPERIMENTAL_FAULT_INJECTION_HEADER_CONTROL` as an environment variable will be used to guard the header control feature of client-side fault injection.
+If this feature is not enabled, gRPC should reject filter configs containing `HeaderDelay` and `HeaderAbort`.
+This environment variable protection will be removed once the header control feature is proven to be stable in interop tests between gRPC implementations.

 ## Alternatives